 Anencephaly occurs early in the development of an unborn baby.
 It results when the upper part of the neural tube fails to close.
-Why this happens is not known.
-Possible causes include environmental toxins and low intake of folic acid by the mother during pregnancy.
+The exact cause is not known.
+Possible causes include:

-The exact number of cases of anencephaly is unknown, because many of these pregnancies result in miscarriage.
+The exact number of cases of anencephaly is unknown.
+Many of these pregnancies result in miscarriage.
 Having one infant with this condition increases the risk of having another child with neural tube defects.

 Symptoms of anencephaly are:

 - Severe developmental delay